 *Please note that distance are variable depending upon weather conditions and route access.

 No. We do not offer refunds but we do offer event transfer vouchers, so you can put your credit to another event.
 We need 10 calendar days’ notice prior to the event to make these changes plus you will need to pay a £15 or 15% (whichever is greater) cancellation fee.
 Our pricing structure rewards those that commit furthest in advance and we recommend customers hold the appropriate insurance to cover non-attendance for issues such as illness or travel problems.
 You can view our transfer policy here.
 Transfer requests can be made here.
 You can find full Terms and Conditions here.

 Our camp site is provided on Saturday for all Challenger class participants ONLY.
 Supporters will need to purchase camping passes to camp which can be bought here but supporters are free to use the bar and food concessions without a camping pass.
-Camping space, showers and toilets are provided, plus there will be an on-site bar and caterers from which you may purchase food.
+Camping space, showers and toilets are provided, plus there will be an on-site bar and caterers from which you may purchase dinner and breakfast.
 We do not supply camping equipment unless you have booked it.
 See the glamping options here.

 There are pubs, restaurants and a mini-market in Fort Augustus too.
 It’s a small place and easy to get around from the camp site.
-There is no vehicle access unless a vehicle pass is included with your choice of camping package.
+There is no vehicle access to the campsite unless a vehicle pass is included with your choice of camping package.
+Alternatively you can book a space in our supporter overnight carpark, in the field next to our campsite.
+There are available to purchase here.
 All supporter camping passes need to be collected from Cawdor Castle registration on Friday.

 You don’t have to camp.
 We have provided a camping service for you should you wish and there will be a great atmosphere in the camp with loads of Coast to Coast Challengers bedding down for the night, but should you wish to bag something a bit cosier in Fort Augustus or close by, that is fine.
 Any arrangement/ booking you make with a local hotel are at your own responsibility.